nd265/clustering/_sources/clustering.md

 These distances are denoted by lines in {numref}`toy-example-clus1-dists-1` for the first cluster of the penguin data example.

-(ref:10-toy-example-clus1-dists) Cluster 1 from the `penguin_data` data set example.
-Observations are in blue, with the cluster center highlighted in red.
-The distances from the observations to the cluster center are represented as black lines.

 ```{figure} img/toy-example-clus1-dists-1.png
 ---